aws-samples/serverless-patterns/s3-s3-replication-sam/README.md

-# AWS S3 Bucket Replication
+# Amazon S3 Bucket Replication

 This pattern demonstrates how to replicate S3 bucket objects to multiple S3 buckets.
 Implemented with SAM.